 Use the payment and shipment provider models

 When implementing payment processing and shipping rate calculation, use the provider model.
-This makes them usable in Commerce Manager, and includes storage for configuration settings.
+This makes them available in Commerce, and includes storage for configuration settings.
 See Payments and Shipping.

 Avoid database modifications